Guillaume-Joseph Grelot

 Guillaume-Joseph Grelot (c.
 1630 ― 1680s) was a 17th-century French Old Masters artist.
 A large majority of his works were dedicated to King Louis XIV.
 His etchings were based on architecture and ruins he viewed in Constantinople, i.e. Istanbul of the Ottoman Empire.
 He is said to have continued the works of Pierre Gilles.
 He published a book of his etchings and travels in 1680.

 Biography

-Prior to arriving in Istanbul, Grelot traveled with French merchant Jean Chardin, whom he met in Paris, to Persia in 1671.
+Prior to arriving in Constantinople, Grelot traveled with French merchant Jean Chardin, whom he met in Paris, to Persia in 1671.